gureett/CardInfoGrabber/README.md

-# CardTypeChecker
+# CardInfoGrabber

-CardTypeChecker is a simple program designed to differentiate the difference between a debit card and credit card along with the issuer (Mastercard, Visa, etc.)
+CardTypeChecker is a simple program designed to grab information on a card and display them to the user.

 ## Installation

-CardTypeChecker is a portable program meaning all you have to do is download and run the binaries found in [releases](https://github.com/gureett/CardTypeChecker/releases).
+CardInfoGrabber is a portable program meaning all you have to do is download and run the binaries found in [releases](https://github.com/gureett/CardTypeChecker/releases).

 ## Usage